 Sales of Kits and Patterns

-No, I send out a Newsletter a few days before a sale and another sometime during the sale.
-That's it.
+If you sign up for my Newsletter will your inbox be flooded?
+No, I send out a Newsletter a few days before a sale and that's all.

 Requesting Old Patterns